GrrrDog/Java-Deserialization-Cheat-Sheet/README.md

 # ACED-Cheat-Sheet
-The cheat sheet about Java Deserialization vulnerabilities
+A cheat sheet about Java Native Binary Deserialization vulnerabilities For pentesters